• Skip to primary navigation

 Jump to:

-Karen was the Houston’s daughter.
-She was about six or eight years older than me, but since I was the only other kid there, we got thrown in together.
+Karen was the Houston's daughter.
+She was about twelve or so years older than me, but since I was the only other kid there, we got thrown in together.

 If I remember right, the cabin had been in Missus Houston's family for many years; generations, even.
 It was old and snug, and I loved being there.
 Whenever I hear the song Grandma's Feather Bed, the big feather bed that Karen and I shared up in the loft is the one I think of.